vifino/Echelon/README.md

   These are the same as above.

 Requirements:
+ - A *NIX OS, maybe CygWin works, not confirmed
+ - GNU Screen installed

-Node.JS, the Node-IRC Module and the Underscore-Module.
+- Node.JS, the Node-IRC Module and the Underscore-Module.